Photograph by Abram Young

 “Not only will this new facility enable the UA to remain at the forefront of Research I institutions for astronomy, but it will enable us to run the kind of space-based research and mission operations that are significant when working with NASA, as well as key industry players like SpaceX, Boeing, Lockheed Martin, and others." — Elizabeth “Betsy” Cantwell, UArizona’s senior vice president of research and innovation.

-Carol Stewart, Associate Vice President, Tech Parks Arizona
+Carol Stewart, Vice President, Tech Parks Arizona

 “The UA Tech Park was designed to develop purpose-built environments for university, industry, and government entities to come together to advance leading-edge technologies.
-This is the first research-specific building up at the UA Tech Park at The Bridges.” — Carol Stewart, Associate Vice President, Tech Parks Arizona
+This is the first research-specific building up at the UA Tech Park at The Bridges.” — Carol Stewart, Vice President, Tech Parks Arizona

 Inside the Mission Integration Lab